essiviippola/whatsapp-analysis/README.md

 ## Dataset

 Data comprise of a CSV file of messages exported from Whatsapp.
 Each row represents one message.
-Messages are written primarily in Finnish with some English messages.
+Messages are written primarily in Finnish with some English here and there.

 The data contains the following fields: